sdp-io/c-irc-server/README.md

-# c-irc-client
+# c-irc-server
-A minimal IRC built from scratch in C.
+A minimal IRC server built from scratch in C.